JeffreyTangMain/3DS-Dev-Area-Template/README.md

 # 3DS-Dev-Area-Template
 A template work area for modifying and recompiling 3DS CIAs.
 Feel free to delete the .placeholder files after downloading a copy of this repo.
+This template is designed to manipulate 1 romfs at a time.
+This *can* be worked to open up and modify DLC CIAs, but it'll be a bit of a hassle, so modify the existing batch commands to your liking.

 Modify 0_Variables.txt to set paths and output names.
 Modify 0_Build_CIA.bat to enable hash updating or encryption by removing their arguments (--not-update-exefs-hash --not-update-romfs-hash --not-encrypt) from the command near the top.
 You have to dump your own CIA after getting one before being able to use this template.